Did you know that you need to manually update your SkyStream Android TV box every once in a while?

 You can add as many as you like (or none at all) simply by clicking the Install button on the right-hand side of each item.

-Once you’re done, click on the Continue to Player button at the bottom of the screen and it’ll take you directly into Kodi.
+Once it finishes, click on the Continue to Player button at the bottom of the screen.
+That takes you directly into Kodi.

 If it’s your first time opening Kodi, it’ll run through some additional setup processes automatically.
 You don’t need to do anything, but it may take a minute or so to fully load everything.